 The InCHIP Lecture Series brings leaders in social and behavioral health research from diverse academic fields to the University of Connecticut.
 The series provides an invaluable forum for researchers – at InCHIP, throughout the UConn community and beyond – to learn about late-breaking findings, to identify emerging trends in health research, and to spark collaborations.

-The 2022-2023 InCHIP Lecture Series was made possible with generous support from:
+The 2022-2023 InCHIP Lecture Series is made possible with generous support from:

 Attend a Lecture